-- 9. Mr. Tim Glaser was commissioned as the Commissioned Ruling Elder-Lay Pastor of the Bethany Presbyterian Church, Statesville, North Carolina, for a six-month period beginning July 1, 2020, and he was granted permission to celebrate the Sacraments and Moderate the Session. - 10.
-Mr. Jerry Blankenship was commissioned as the Commissioned Ruling Elder-Lay Pastor of the Third Creek Presbyterian Church, Cleveland, North Carolina, for a three-month period beginning August 16, 2020, and he was granted permission to celebrate the Sacraments and Moderate the Session.
+- 1. That Mr. Tim Glaser be commissioned as the Commissioned Ruling Elder-Lay Pastor of the Bethany Presbyterian Church, Statesville, North Carolina, for a six-month period beginning July 1, 2020, and that he be granted permission to celebrate the Sacraments and Moderate the Session. - 2.
+That Mr. Jerry Blankinship be commissioned as the Commissioned Ruling Elder-Lay Pastor of the Third Creek Presbyterian Church, Cleveland, North Carolina, for a three-month period beginning August 16, 2020, and that he be granted permission to celebrate the Sacraments and Moderate the Session. - 3.
+That Ms. Sue Moore be commissioned as the Commissioned Ruling Elder-Lay Pastor of the Unity Presbyterian Church, Woodleaf, North Carolina, for a four-month period beginning September 1, 2020, and that she be granted permission to celebrate the Sacraments and Moderate the Session.

-- 11. Ms. Sue Moore was commissioned as the Commissioned Ruling Elder-Lay Pastor of the Unity Presbyterian Church, Woodleaf, North Carolina, for a four-month period beginning September 1, 2020, and she was granted permission to celebrate the Sacraments and Moderate the Session. - E. REQUEST FOR INCREASE IN REMUNERATION FOR TEMPORARY TASKS
+E. REQUEST FOR INCREASE IN REMUNERATION FOR TEMPORARY TASKS

-12. Salem Presbytery approved the following increase in remuneration for temporary tasks:
+1. That Salem Presbytery approve the attached increase in remuneration for temporary tasks.